Steps and Procedure for getting Patent in US

 - Can I search and collect information about all elements, parts or components of my invention so that there are no blank spots?

-This is the most important phase for the inventor where we go from an idea stage to a working invention disclosure that can be discussed with a patent agent or attorney. we have a complete section about actions to take and worksheets Refer to the section Step 1: from idea to invention disclosure.
+This is the most important phase for the inventor where we go from an idea stage to a complete invention disclosure that can be discussed with a patent agent or attorney.

 Include drawings, diagrams, or sketches explaining the working of the invention. they play an important role in understanding your invention.
 Once you have your innovative idea completely captured with all technical details, then you perform a preliminary search.